Welcome to Vallila Allotment Garden (English summary)

 Founded in 1932, the Vallila allotment garden (Vallilan siirtolapuutarha) is the third oldest of its kind in Helsinki, and closest to city center.
 It is located in the Vallila valley, between St. Paul’s Church (Paavalin kirkko), the Kumpula Campus area and the Arabia shopping mall, and it provides the tenants with the pleasures of both city and rural life.

-The garden is easily reachable from city center with northbound trams 6 and 8, and buses 70, 71, 75 and 78.
+The garden is easily reachable from city center with northbound trams 6 and 8 (to Arabia), and buses 70, 71, 73, 74, 75, 77 and 78 (and most other buses with a route ID starting with 7).
 Hop off at stop Paavalin kirkko – Paulus kyrka, then cross the street to the left and follow the path down ca. 400 meters to find the main entrance at address Elisabeth Kochin tie 1.

-Initially, the purpose of allotment gardens was to provide working class people with a means to enhance their moral and physical status, as well as being able to grow their own vegetables, fruits and berries.
+Initially, the purpose of allotment gardens was to provide people of lower income with a means to enhance their moral and physical status, as well as being able to grow their own vegetables, fruits and berries.
 Today, allotment gardens do not provide so much of daily nutrition but instead lots of joy and pleasure of soul to the city farmers.
 Each tenant has their own personal style to design the gardens and enjoy living in the cottage.